pascalyiou/CMIP6-Classification/README.md

 This can take up to 48h on spiritx.

 Then install the right version of R: module load R/4.4.1 tensorflow/2.15.0 Then do a classification with: CMIP6_tensorflow-classif_v0.R.
 This works better on hal.ipsl.fr (the GPU cluster at IPSL).
+The bash file CMIP6_classif-v0.sh launches 4 classifications (one by season).

 This takes ~10mn.
 The script does 20 "random" classifications to test the stability of algorithm.
 By default, the program learns on ~20 years of data and verifies on the remaining years.
 Seasons have to be analyzed separately.